Ernest W. Gibson Jr.

 Ernest William Gibson Jr. (March 6, 1901 – November 4, 1969) was an American attorney, politician, and judge.
 He served briefly as an appointed United States Senator, as the 67th governor of Vermont, and as a federal judge.

-Born in Brattleboro, and the son of a prominent Vermont political figure who served in the United States Senate, Gibson graduated from Norwich University in 1923, attended The George Washington University Law School, and attained admission to the bar in 1926.
+Born in Brattleboro and the son of a prominent Vermont political figure who served in the United States Senate, Gibson graduated from Norwich University in 1923, attended The George Washington University Law School, and attained admission to the bar in 1926.
 A Republican, he served in several elected and appointed positions in state government.
-When his father died while serving in the Senate, Gibson was appointed to temporarily fill the vacancy, and he served from June 1940 to January 1941.
+When his father died while serving in the Senate, Gibson was appointed to fill the vacancy temporarily, and he served from June 1940 to January 1941.

-A veteran of the United States Army Reserve and Vermont National Guard, during World War II, Gibson served in the South Pacific and on the staff of the United States Department of War, and received several decorations for heroism.
-In 1946, he ran for Governor of Vermont and defeated the incumbent in the Republican primary, the only time this has ever occurred in Vermont.
-He went on to win the general election, and won reelection in 1948.
+A veteran of the United States Army Reserve and Vermont National Guard, Gibson served in the South Pacific and on the staff of the United States Department of War during World War II and received several decorations for heroism.
+In 1946, he ran for Governor of Vermont and defeated the incumbent in the Republican primary, the only time this had ever occurred in Vermont.
+He went on to win the general election and reelection in 1948.

-Gibson served as governor until accepting appointment as judge of Vermont's U.S. District Court; he remained on the bench until his 1969 death in Brattleboro.
+Gibson served as governor until he accepted the appointment as judge of Vermont's U.S. District Court; he remained on the bench until his 1969 death in Brattleboro.
 He was buried at Morningside Cemetery in Brattleboro.

 Early life

 Gibson was born on March 6, 1901, in Brattleboro, Vermont, the son of Grace Fullerton Hadley and Ernest W. Gibson, who later served in the United States House of Representatives and United States Senate.
-He attended the public schools and graduated from Norwich University with an Artium Baccalaureus degree in 1923, where he was a member of the Alpha chapter of Theta Chi International Fraternity.
-He attended The George Washington University Law School and read law in his father's office, and was admitted to the bar in 1926.
-While studying law he also taught at the New York Military Academy in Cornwall, New York, and worked as a mathematician on the Coast and Geodetic Survey.
+He attended the public schools and graduated from Norwich University with an Artium Baccalaureus degree in 1923, where he was a member of the Alpha chapter of the Theta Chi International Fraternity.
+He attended The George Washington University Law School, read law in his father's office, and was admitted to the bar in 1926.
+While studying law, he also taught at the New York Military Academy in Cornwall, New York, and worked as a mathematician on the United States Coast and Geodetic Survey.

 Military service

 Gibson was a member of the United States Army Reserve and Vermont National Guard from an early age; in 1922, he joined the National Guard's Company I, 172nd Infantry Regiment as a private.
-In 1924 he was appointed to command the National Guard's Troop B, 316th Cavalry Regiment with the rank of first lieutenant.
+In 1924, he was appointed to command the National Guard's Troop B, 316th Cavalry Regiment with the rank of first lieutenant.
 In 1928, Gibson was a private first class assigned to Company I, 172nd Infantry.
 In 1934, he was a captain in the Organized Reserve Corps and was assigned to the 316th Cavalry.
-By 1937, Gibson had returned to the Vermont National Guard and was serving as a first lieutenant.
+By 1937, Gibson had returned to the Vermont National Guard and served as a first lieutenant.
 As of 1939, Gibson was a captain serving as aide-de-camp to Leonard F. Wing, the brigadier general in command of the Vermont National Guard's 86th Infantry Brigade.